mattsouth/argdown-vue/README.md

 Vue.use(ArgdownVue);
 ```

-Which will then give you access to an ``argdown-map`` component with two parameters, e.g.
+Which will give you access to an ``argdown-map`` component with two parameters, e.g.

 ```html
 <argdown-map :markdown="argument" :options="{withoutLogo: true}" />